andrewevstyukhin/nebc7/README.md

 ## Special features

-Additional mode 6 with 2-bit index instead of 4-bit gives a significant reduction in size.
+1. The additional mode 6 with a 2-bit index instead of a 4-bit one gives a significant reduction in size.

+2. For non-production purposes, the fastest encoder can be used by the "/draft" command-line option.
+Of course, loading png files will remain a significant bottleneck.

 ## Usage

 The solution was tested on SSSE3, SSE4.1, AVX, AVX2, AVX-512BW - capable CPUs for Win64 API only.
+It was then successfully expanded onto Linux and macOS with `OPTION_LIBRARY` and `OPTION_PCA` definitions.

-`Bc7Compress /nomask /noflip source.png destination.ktx [/debug result.png]`
+* `Bc7Compress /nomask /noflip source.png destination.ktx [/debug result.png]`
+* `Bc7Compress /nomask /noflip source.png destination.ktx [/debug result.png] /draft`
+* `Bc7Compress /data /noflip source.png destination.ktx [/debug result.png]`

 I would recommend using AVX2 or AVX-512 for the best performance.
-See Bc7Mode.h about settings.
+See [Bc7Mode.h](src/Bc7Mode.h) about advanced settings.

 ## Customization

-The kDenoise and kDenoiseStep constants in Bc7Mode.h define RDO capabilities:
+The kDenoise and kDenoiseStep constants in [Bc7Mode.h](src/Bc7Mode.h) define RDO capabilities:

 1. The most performant and compact mode is defined by kDenoise = 1, kDenoiseStep = 3 \* 3.
 2. Generally precise but much slower mode is defined by kDenoise = 0, kDenoiseStep = 0.
 3. Especially for Moon shots (black backround with low light amplitude) I recommend kDenoise = 0, kDenoiseStep = 3 \* 3.

-The constants kAlpha, kGreen, kRed, kBlue set weights for channels and depend on the nature of the data.
+The parameters gWeightAlpha, gWeightGreen, gWeightRed, gWeightBlue set weights for channels and depend on the nature of the data.

 ## Examples